 In the last couple of weeks, workplace retaliation has been the subject of several discrimination settlements announced by the US Equal Employment Opportunity Commission (EEOC).
 These recent retaliation cases reflect the continuing rise in retaliation charges and lawsuits.
 In 2016, an astounding 45% of discrimination charges filed with the EEOC involved employee retaliation.

-A recap of a few of the cases highlights the need for organizations to take proactive measures – specifically, training management and employees on what retaliation is, how and when it can occur and what to do when someone complains of retaliation.
+A recap of a few of the cases highlights the need for organizations to take proactive measures – specifically, anti-retaliation training to teach employees what retaliation is, how and when it can occur and what to do when someone complains of retaliation.

 - A Wisconsin lighting company will pay $100,000 to resolve charges it fired an employee for not participating in its wellness program.
 In its lawsuit, the EEOC charged that the wellness program violated the Americans with Disabilities Act (ADA), as applied to the employee.
 The EEOC said that after the employee declined to take part in the wellness, the lighting company shifted all the responsibility for the employee’s healthcare premium to her and soon afterward fired her in retaliation for her objections to the program.